 To test your app:

-- Create a Development store or use an existing store attached to your partner account.
+- Create a development store or use an existing store that is attached to your partner account.

 - Download Shopify Mobile on your iOS or Android device.